 As long as you keep the key challenges in mind and remember about several golden rules, you’re guaranteed to map a viable sales strategy and keep your close stable.
 Since we mentioned the challenges, it’s time to introduce you to the rules.

 The best way to find out if you’re doing everything right is to take a look at the numbers.
 There are several key performance indicators that should never be out of sight.

 This is the basic step for anyone who wants to get started with SaaS sales.
 By having your metrics in plain sight, you can see your end goals.
 Also, you gain an understanding of where you are now and where you can go from here.

 A well-designed CRM will help you keep your teams informed about your current status and monitor all the data without missing important opportunities.
-In addition, don’t forget to gather valuable data from your existing customers — what they tell you can turn the tide on your approach to sales, get rid of unnecessary processes and optimize your SaaS sales cycle.
+In addition, don’t forget to gather valuable data from your existing customers — what they tell you can turn the tide on your approach to B2B outside sales, get rid of unnecessary processes and optimize your SaaS sales cycle.

 You can explore your clients’ experience via email communication or by sending them a questionnaire to fill up.
 Make sure to prioritize the method that your customers are comfortable with.

 The most common mistake a sales representative can make is to assume that since SaaS is so useful and important, it basically sells itself.
 Can people say 'No' to an advanced asset that will make their company faster, better, stronger?